 When easy, healthy, and delicious meet, you know you’ve got a great family meal idea!
 And the best part is that you can make this recipe exactly as-is (our family’s favorite way), or add whatever veggies you’ve got on hand.

-In Eastern Europe, this is a common combination enjoyed on cold winter nights when potatoes and onions are abundantly stored in root cellars and the taste of woodsmoke enhances the flavors.
+In Eastern Europe, smoked sausage and potatoes is a common combination enjoyed on cold winter nights when potatoes and onions are abundantly stored in root cellars and the taste of woodsmoke enhances the flavors.
 It’s one of my favorite dishes to eat in Ukraine and I’m going to share how you can get that unique flavor at home, wherever you live!

 Ingredients In Instant Pot Sausage And Potatoes Recipe